 Irrespective of ministerial settings and in recognition of the need to equip clergy for ordained ministry, mainline Protestant denominations have historically emphasized preparing clergy for pastoral leadership in congregational settings.
 Moreover, the tendency for theological education to adopt and cultivate a pastor-centric model for leading a congregation has often left clergy unprepared for meeting the myriad of challenges they will face as they lead congregations during times of heightened social, cultural and religious change.
 Even the most seasoned clergy can find themselves ill-equipped to adaptively respond to these challenges that can have great impact on the congregational level.

 The goal of this comprehensive course, Clergy Wellness: Cultivating Healthy Boundaries in Ministry, is to further equip clergy for pastoral leadership across diverse ministry settings.
-Participants will explore through an asynchronous training the importance of healthy boundaries as an integral aspect of cultivating clergy wellness and congregational health.
-In Part I: Basics on Boundaries in Cultivating Healthy Boundaries in Ministry, the focus will be on identifying and understanding the development of boundaries and the role of healthy boundaries in cultivating clergy and congregational wellness.
-Part II: Special Topics in Cultivating Healthy Boundaries in Ministry, will address boundary violations in ministry such as clergy sexual misconduct, gender discrimination in ministry, and clergy burnout.
+Participants will explore through a live-streamed webinar the importance of healthy boundaries as an integral aspect of cultivating clergy wellness and congregational health.
+In Part I: Basics on Boundaries in Cultivating Healthy Boundaries in Ministry (August 17, 2019), the focus will be on identifying and understanding the development of boundaries and the role of healthy boundaries in cultivating clergy and congregational wellness.
+Part II: Special Topics in Cultivating Healthy Boundaries in Ministry (August 24, 2019), will address boundary violations in ministry such as clergy sexual misconduct, gender discrimination in ministry, and clergy burnout.
 The course will also examine the establishment and maintenance of healthy boundaries within a range of ministry contexts.

 Rev. Dr. Yvonne Martinez Thorne is founder and CEO of Cultivating Wholeness Counseling Associates where “caring for the whole person matters.”
 This faith-based practice, which includes specialized services for ordained clergy and lay leaders, provides secular and faith-based counseling and psychotherapy to adolescents, adults, couples and families of different faiths, races, and cultures.
 This practice is located in Pennsylvania, and a second office will soon be opening in Florida.